How to create a yellow and grey kitchen

 Trends come and go and I think it’s fair to say we are all loving the greys right now!

 Whatever shade you choose though, you can have too much of a good thing.

 This was the case with my kitchen so I wanted to do something about it.

-I really needed to cheer up the room so I decided to go for the colour yellow.
+The room really needed cheering up so I decided to go for the colour yellow.
 I absolutely love the grey – yellow combo, and it’s definitely on trend so a win win situation.

 There’s always the risk that a fashionable colour scheme will tire quickly, but because I was only adding items to inject that colour into the room I felt quite confident.

 Importantly it wasn’t going to cost the earth!